lizardkingmedia/eslint-config/README.md

 # Usage

-This repository comes with three different main configurations: client, server, and mocha.
-Check each directory's README.md for usage information.
+This repository comes with two different main configurations: client and Meteor.
+Check the respective directory's README.md for usage information.

-For more details about how ESLint's shareable configurations work, see the [ESLint documentation](http://eslint.org/docs/developer-guide/shareable-configs).